 At some point you may want to erase a song.
 If you have filled up the memory of the recorder you can erase an old song to make room for a new one or maybe you're tired of listening to a particular song.
-In either case , the CA piano provides an easy way to erase one or all of the songs and parts.
+In either case, the CN piano provides an easy way to erase one or all of the songs and parts.

-To erase a specific song or part, first hold down both the REC and PLAY/STOP button.
+To erase a specific song and part, first hold down both the REC and PLAY/STOP buttons.
 The LED indicators will display which songs have been recorded.
-Select the desired song or part to erase by pressing the appropriate SOUND SELECT buttons while continuing to hold down both the REC and the PLAY/STOP button.
-On releasing both the REC and PLAY/STOP button, the CA piano will erase from memory the song or part you have chosen.
+Select the desired song and part to erase by pressing the appropriate SOUND SELECT buttons while continuing to hold down both the REC and the PLAY/STOP buttons.
+On releasing both the REC and PLAY/STOP buttons, the CN piano will erase from memory the song and part you have chosen.